withastro/astro/docs/src/pages/en/guides/rss.md

 description: An intro to RSS in Astro
 ---

 Astro supports fast, automatic RSS feed generation for blogs and other content websites.
+For more information about RSS feeds in general, see [aboutfeeds.com](https://aboutfeeds.com/).

 You can create an RSS feed from any Astro page that uses a `getStaticPaths()` function for routing.
 Only dynamic routes can use `getStaticPaths()` today (see [Routing](/en/core-concepts/routing)).